0xtf/testmynids.org/README.md

 Please let me know.
 Purpose of this project is to be community-driven.
 We also want to provide a framework that allows for testing of as many different as possible protocols *(DNS, SMTP, HTTP, etc)*.

 ## Why?
-What about _insert_project_here_?
+What about _insert_project\_here_?

+**Why** - We can check if a NIDS engine is working with a simple rule.
+In most cases, a ping would do.
+From that moment on, it becomes a matter of rulesets if detection is working or not.
+The purpose of this project is more to quickly showcase detection and verify detection of as many protocols as possible, while keeping the whole process quick and simple.

-I'm aware that other websites, projects or scripts exist.
+**Other projects** - I'm aware that other websites, projects or scripts exist.
 I created this one because the existing ones were

 * lacking features
 * no longer supported